aashr-n/CortiQuiz/plan.md

 A search bar lets you find structures by name — results filter in real-time as you type, and selecting one highlights it in the 3D view.
 An explode view slider spreads all structures outward from their natural positions, letting you peer into the interior of the brain.
 A focus button recenters the camera on your selected structure, or resets to the full brain view.
-MRI Mode 2 — Dynamic Slicer
+MRI Mode — Dynamic Slicer
 A simulated MRI experience using 3D models.
 The left and right white matter hemispheres are loaded, and a clipping plane slices through them.
+A slice is taken through the brain, allowing for a mock mri to be visualized (allowing users to see different brain regions within that slice)

 A slider moves the slice position from bottom to top of the brain.
 As you drag, the model is dynamically cut away in real-time, revealing cross-sectional views similar to scrolling through axial MRI slices — but in a fully rotatable 3D space.

 Data & Assets
 The brain atlas data includes a hierarchical JSON file that defines every structure's name, type, group membership, and associated 3D model file.
 The app loads this at startup and uses it to drive all three modes.

-The raw atlas ships as VTK (3D model) and NRRD (MRI volume) files.
-Two offline Python scripts convert these into OBJ meshes and PNG slice images that the app can consume.
-The original MRI slice viewer mode (showing 2D slices with colored label overlays) is described in the README but isn't currently wired up — only the 3D slicer is accessible.